Back to Blog

 8. Reduce No-Shows to Fill Your Calendar

 Empty slots from no-shows are lost revenue you can never recover.
 Automated SMS reminders reduce no-shows by up to 50%.
-That's 2-3 more appointments per week that actually happen.
-Learn more about reducing no-shows →
+That is 2-3 more appointments per week that actually happen.

 9. Offer a First-Time Client Discount